kewalsk/My-OpenPeriscope/README.md

 ### Using as standalone application

-You can use pre-built executables from [Releases page](https://github.com/gitnew2018/My-OpenPeriscope/releases), or build it by yourself from source [guide link](https://github.com/gitnew2018/My-OpenPeriscope/wiki).
+Pre-build releases for my version are not available (yet).
+You can use pre-built executables from [gitnew2018 Releases page](https://github.com/gitnew2018/My-OpenPeriscope/releases), or build it by yourself from source [gitnew2018 guide link](https://github.com/gitnew2018/My-OpenPeriscope/wiki).

 ### Using as userscript